-Hazard communication was the second most-common OSHA violation in 2015 (the fourth consecutive year it’s held that distinction), and respiratory protection violations were the fourth most common violation for the fifth consecutive year.
+Hazard communication was the second most-common OSHA violation in 2017 (the fifth consecutive year it’s held that distinction), and respiratory protection violations were the fourth most common violation for the sixth consecutive year.

 National Poison Prevention Week, established in 1961 by the U.S. Congress, aims to curb these numbers and prevent the two million poisonings reported each year to United States poison centers.
 The important week is coming up March 20-26, 2016.